A career in hairdressing or commercial barbering

 Hairdressers cut, colour and style hair.
-Itâs a creative career that requires an eye for detail and an understanding of past and current trends.
-Youâll learn hairdressing techniques to create different styles, and build your knowledge of hair and skin types and how they react with various products.
+Barbers specialise in cutting men’s and boy’s hair – they use scissors, clippers and razors to style and care for hair and facial hair.
+They’re both creative careers that require creativity, an eye for detail and an understanding of past and current trends.
+You’ll learn hairdressing techniques to create different styles, and build your knowledge of hair and skin types and how they react with various products.

-Hairdressing is a highly flexible career.
-You might work from home, join a salon, start your own business or work as a stylist in the magazine, television or fashion industries.
-Some hairstylists, called barbers, specialise in cutting menâs and boysâ hair, including shaving and trimming beards.
+Hairdressing and Barbering are both a highly flexible careers.
+You might work from home, join a salon or barbershop, start your own business or work as a stylist in the magazine, television or fashion industries.

 How do I train?